IBM/knative-quarkus-bench/README.md

 As described above, this project automatically builds container images by using Quarkus [container-image-docker extension](https://quarkus.io/guides/container-image#docker).
-You can specify the host and group names of the image tag by using `quarkus.container-image.registry` and `quarkus.container-image.group` configuration parameters, respectively.
+The host and group names of the image tag can be specified by using `quarkus.container-image.registry` and `quarkus.container-image.group` configuration parameters, respectively.